rabinarayan-mishra/Airlinemanagement_system/README.md

 ## 💬 WhatsApp Notification

-The system also sends an instant WhatsApp notification to the passenger containing the booking confirmation and important travel details.
+The application also sends a WhatsApp notification containing the booking confirmation and important travel details to the passenger's registered mobile number.

 ![WhatsApp Notification](assets/images/whatsapp_notification.png)